Please select a partnership to see additional information:

 Clear records must be kept, and reviews and inspections must take place in accordance with Quality Standards and the regulations.

 Children in such settings can be vulnerable and must be listened to.

 All such establishments must have in place complaints procedures for children and young people, (visiting and contact arrangements for parents and advocacy services, and for social workers and Independent Visitors for looked after children).

-Where there is reasonable cause to believe that a child in a residential setting has suffered or is likely to suffer significant harm, a referral must be made to children’s social care in accordance with the Referrals procedure.
+Where there is reasonable cause to suspect that a child in a residential setting has suffered or is likely to suffer significant harm, a referral must be made to children’s social care in accordance with the Referrals procedure.
 The concerns may be related to bullying, children who exhibit harmful behaviour against other children or to the behaviour of staff, volunteers or other adults.

 Children in hospital

 Hospital admission data should include the age of children, so hospitals can monitor whether they are being given appropriate care in appropriate wards.